Including a Concise Refutation Of Skeptical Idealism

 * From The CPR.

-** The German philosopher, Schopenhauer, maintained that the first object of experience for the human was the eye.
+** The German philosopher, Schopenhauer, maintained that the first object of experience for the human was the eye, i.e., the realization that what we spy are not things on their on but merely the appearance or looks of things to us.

-A very important consideration, perhaps, has to do with drawings.
+A very important and relevant consideration, perhaps, has to do with drawings.
 We also notice the projection of line drawings into space (see Necker Cube) and in photographs and paintings.
-This tells us very early, in conjunction with our calibration of touch and sight and with our assignment of reality to touch and actuality to sight,* that space is actually in our heads, and that while all the things we see about us in space actually are in space.
-An odd expression from Kant, but which is certainly true: this space itself is actually only within us, and is not a thing on its own at all.**
+This tells us very early, in conjunction with our calibration of touch and sight and with our assignment of reality to touch and actuality to sight,* that space is actually in our heads, and that while all the things we see about us in space actually are in space, but this space itself is actually only within us, and is not a thing on its own at all,** an odd expression from Kant, but which is certainly true:

 * Another contribution from Werner Pluhar, if I have understood him rightly.